HarshCasper/Rotten-Scripts/Python/Python_news_reader/Readme.md

 ```
 -Step 3.
 Make a file of **.env** extension and make a **API_Key=** variable in that file (Take reference from **.env.example** file.) and save that file.

 -Step 4.
 Visit newsapi.org and copy your API key from there.
-Now assign your API Key to enviroment variable that you made previously in **.env** file and save the file.
+Now assign your API Key to environment variable that you made previously in **.env** file and save the file.
 i.e
 ```
 API_Key=YOUR_API_URL_HERE